The Office of the Police and Crime Commissioner is a non-political, impartial organisation.

 - fulfil the statutory functions of the Head of Paid Service and Monitoring Officer, which is to draw the Commissioner’s attention to any actual or possible contravention of law, maladministration or injustice.

-In order for the PCC to be able to successfully undertake his duties he is supported by a Deputy PCC and a small team of staff within the Office of the Police and Crime Commissioner (OPCC).
+In order for the PCC to be able to successfully undertake his duties he is supported by a small team of staff within the Office of the Police and Crime Commissioner (OPCC).
 The OPCC provides support in a number of areas including strategic planning, priority setting, budget and financial decision making, commissioning and partnerships, performance monitoring, governance and scrutiny, consultation and engagement, press and media and general administrative duties.